-buy genuine provigil As a Labor Doula I attend the birthing family before, during, and just after the birth of the baby.
+buy clomid cheap As a Labor Doula I attend the birthing family before, during, and just after the birth of the baby.
 I provide emotional, physical, and informational support to expecting mothers in an effort to ensure a safe, satisfying, and empowering birthing experience.

 My goal is to provide the mother with comfort and support.
 At a point determined by the woman in labor, I will come to her and assist her by helping her to rest and relax, using a variety of helpful positions and comfort measures, encouraging nutrition and fluids in early labor, basically helping the environment to be one in which the woman feels secure and confident.
 Again, I am constantly focused on the comfort of both the woman and her partner and providing them with information on their birth options.

 I support the birthing woman and encourage her to seek care and a place of birth that most closely mirrors her values and needs.
 Regardless of where she chooses to birth her child, from home to hospital, I provide her and her partner support.
 Through changing hospital shifts and alternating provider schedules I am there to serve the mother as her labor coach.
 In order to provide the mother with added comfort, I am there to provide her and her partner informational support throughout the entire labor.

 I encourage and promote self-advocacy, informed choice, and excellent communication between the mother and care providers.
 I work cooperatively with the health care team.
 In the event of a complication, I can be a great asset when it comes to understanding what is happening in layman’s terms and what options the family may have.
 During the first hour after birth, I can help with the initial breastfeeding and in preserving the privacy of the new family.